 18. Stow away shoes in a stylish chest

-Stylish and practical, a bench with shoe storage is a great way to keep the clutter at bay.
+Stylish and practical, an ottoman bench or chest is a great shoe storage idea that will keep the clutter at bay.
 You're free to throw in boots and shoes, as well as bags, throws and other items without a home and no-one would be any wiser.
 A well chosen chest would make a great addition to a bedroom or living room, as well as making a great hallway shoe storage solution.

 Find this Rustic Wooden Bench Box at Cox & Cox.